btmxh/nrs/exts/DAH_combine_pow.md

 ## Overview

-This extension provides the combineUnsigned function using exponentation functions
+This extension provides the combineUnsigned function using exponentiation functions

 ## Implementation (python code)